Doggy Day Care

 What is the daily schedule for daycare?

 We offer daycare Monday-Friday.
-You may drop off as early as 7am and pick-up must be completed by 6:00pm.
-A $10 late pick-up fee will be charge after 6:15pm.
+Drop off is 7am-9am and pick-up must be completed by 6:00pm.
+A $40 late pick-up fee will be charge after 6:15pm.

 During the day, your pup will play and get an enrichment activity 7am-11am.
-All dogs will be crated with a stuffed Kong 11am-1pm for a quick rest and snooze.
+All dogs will be crated with an owner-provided lunch or snack 11am-1pm for a quick rest and snooze.
 Daycare play and another enrichment activity will resume 1pm-6pm.

 Why don’t you have a package that recommend 5 daycare visits a week?